-- Open the Dashboard and ensure a cloud service is listed as a Vault.
+- Open the Dashboard and ensure a cloud service is listed as a device that holds all Originals.

 - Mylio will automatically begin to download your Mylio catalog and library to the new device.
 Note: this process may take time.
 To speed up syncing connect to another device via a peer-to-peer connection that has your Mylio Library.